The

 and

-notch filters - plus a hum
+notch filters - plus a hum removal feature.

 There are several problems with using such a computer:

 - The need for a computer itself.
-Having to
+Having to run

-run audio through a computer and then
+audio through a computer and then setting up and

-you set up the computer, but you must power it somehow which
+but you must power it somehow which means dragging along a

-when used in the field.
-All of this
+in the field.
+All of this doesn't cover the fact that

-doesn't cover the fact that whatever computer you choose is
+whatever computer you choose is going to be quite fragile

 transportation whilst being in the way of everything!

-single-core is adequate for most thing) the sampling
+for most purposes) the sampling

 rate of computers' sound cards can vary all over

-map!
+the map!
 This happens due to either the sound card's

-inexactly generated or (more likely) due to
+sample rate reference being inexactly generated or (more

-low-level code that
+likely) due to low-level code that resamples the audio

 effect stems from the fact that modern operating systems

-the programs using the sound card - such as 44.1
+using the sound card - such as 44.1 kHz and 11.025 kHz - and

-kHz and 11.025 kHz - and the resulting sample rate of that
+the resulting sample rate of that conversion isn't always

 exact.
 Low-end portable computers seem to be

-effect and in one instance I observed greater than an 8%
+especially prone to this effect and in one instance I

-remove hum components at precisely 100 (or 120) Hz - and
+expect to remove hum components at precisely 100 (or 120) Hz

-compensate for the
+(somehow) input correction factors to compensate for the

 error!
 Of the above programs, the MMSoft and Spectrum